Search the site by keyword

 Digital inclusion

-Our brief asks ‘how can we address the digital divide in New Zealand?’.
+Our brief asked ‘how can we address the digital divide in New Zealand?’.
 Together with the New Zealand Work Research Institute we hosted a workshop to answer this question.
 We focused on how the digital divide affects young people, given the forward-looking nature of the inquiry.

 The workshop was designed to gather the views of experts and to contribute towards our forthcoming report on education and skills.
 There were three sessions: